 joining social media.
 I planned on doing a series of mine and Eko's missing years in a similar way but **scratches head** I just couldn't think of a new name that would work, so decided to continue with the Jackanory theme, that way everypawdy can find all the missing years since the start of ours and Badger Boo's social media adventures.

-I'll now hand over the story to mum to tell you a bit more about me before the Jackanory Story kicks off properly next month with
+I'll now hand over the story to mum to tell you a bit more about me before the Jackanory Story kicks off properly at some point with

 Hello and welcome I'm Dawn

 I'm not sure where to start, so the beginning of my journey to eventually finding Boris seems the best point as it's the beginning of his story too

 Boris is so special and he saved my life at a time when I was on a rapid downward spiral into depression

 I'd not long been medically retired from the job I loved of 13 years after an accident at work had left me disabled.

 I could no longer do the job I was trained for and I couldn't find another as I had no qualifications, I'd left school at 15 and hadn't taken any exams